 COVID-19 and WAYS WE CAN CONTINUE TO BE THE CHURCH TOGETHER:

 - Join us for Sunday worship at 10 am on ZOOM OR weather permitting, in our parking lot watching live and tuning in to 99.3FM from your car.
 Like us on Facebook and spread the word.

-- Join us for ZOOM Gatherings, on Wednesday and Sundays at 7:30 pm beginning April 15th.
+- Join us for ZOOM Gatherings, on Wednesday and Sundays at 7:30 pm.
 These will afford us an opportunity to be community together and just check in with one another.
 You can request a Zoom link on our Home page via Contact Us at the bottom.

 - Call, Face-time, Skype, etc…. members of the congregation.
 This is a time where we all need community, support, and contentedness.
 Please consider calling or even emailing someone in the congregation each day, once a week, etc… If you would like, you can email the Church and let us know who you have been reaching out to so we can assure all our members are being engaged.